Visit the Italian Riviera: How to Plan a Day Trip to Portofino from Cinque Terre

 Visiting Cinque Terre?
 Check out my practical guide to visiting Cinque Terre here!

-Things to do and see in Portofino
+The best things to do and see in Portofino

 Portofino is not a large town, and unlike places like Capri and the Amalfi Coast, there is not actually a ton of things to do.
 The beauty of Portofino is in wandering around the town and soaking up the atmosphere.
 If you are visiting Portofino for a day trip, here are the top 3 things that you shouldn’t miss: